Royal Flora Gardens: Origins

 The manor of Camberwell was acquired by Edmund Bowyer in 1583; his descendants owned land within the parish that became known as the Bowyer Estate.
-Bowyer Lane still exists (2022) in Camberwell; it previously continued on what became Wyndham Road, running between Old and New Camberwell Roads.
+Bowyer Lane still exists (as of 2022) in Camberwell; it previously continued on what became Wyndham Road, running between Old and New Camberwell Roads.
 As late as the 1780s the area consisted of open meadows, arable farmland and paddocks, with Bowyer Lane being a quiet country lane.
 The earliest recorded nurseryman was the florist Thomas Davey; he moved from Camberwell to Chelsea in 1800.
-Nevertheless, by the early 19th-century the Wyndham Road area had become notoriously dissolute.
-The body of a man who had been executed for horse-stealing was for some time exhibited by a family living on Wyndham Road at a shilling a time until brought to an end by the intervention of the Curate of St Giles' Church, Camberwell, the Rev Henry Woodcock Hyde (curate 1817-1824).
+Nevertheless, by the early 19th century, the Wyndham Road area had become notoriously dissolute.
+The body of a man who had been executed for horse-stealing was for some time exhibited by a family living on Wyndham Road at a shilling a time until brought to an end by the intervention of the Curate of St Giles' Church, Camberwell, the Rev Henry Woodcock Hyde (curate 1817–1824).
 Around the time of this incident (1818), the area was described in a report by a school as being "proverbial for its depravity".
 The murderer James Greenacre lived in the area in 1836, the year of the murder for which he was executed.

 A patch of land on the north of Wyndham Road remained unbuilt upon and, in 1849, was opened, with much fanfare, as the Royal Flora Gardens.